ministryofjustice/digital-prison-reporting-mi-prototype/README.md

 Run the command ```npm start``` and open http://localhost:3000 in a web browser.

-## Updating Protype Kit
+## Updating Prototype Kit

-To update protype kit in this repository see the [update guide](https://govuk-prototype-kit.herokuapp.com/docs/updating-the-kit).
+To update prototype kit in this repository see the [update guide](https://govuk-prototype-kit.herokuapp.com/docs/updating-the-kit).

 ## Prototype deployment